2016fendouzhilu/Muse-CGH/README.md

-* Muse has an easy to use user interface, with interactive editing support, you can see the rendering results while you typing.
+* You can use Muse through its easy-to-use graphical user interface.
+With interactive editing mode turned on, you will see the rendering results changing as you typing.

 ![alt tag](Interactive.png)